ideonate/cdsdashboards/docs/chapters/setup/z2jh.rst

 JupyterHubs on Kubernetes can come in many different configurations, and on varied infrastructure.
 It is our goal to understand as many of these as possible, and to help simplify set up of ContainDS Dashboards in new circumstances.

-You are strongly encouraged to :ref:`let us know<contact>` how the guidance here has worked for you (good or bad), and to help us adapt or think of new approaches to your circumstances.
+You are encouraged to :ref:`let us know<contact>` how the guidance here has worked for you (good or bad), and to help us adapt or think of new approaches to your circumstances.

-Please `sign up to the ContainDS email list <https://containds.com/signup/>`__ to receive notifications about updates to the project including new features and security advice.